We absolutely love travelling as a family and have recently returned from a fortnight at the amazing Tamassa Mauritius in Bel Ombre.

 Now I am being particularly picky here, as it was an absolutely amazing resort.
 But as I am writing an honest review here are the things that “bugged us”:

-- There was no coconut rum in the All Inclusive package (see what I mean, I am really clutching at straws!) but this is my go to drink when I am on holiday (of course it didn’t stop me drinking plenty though!)
+- There was no coconut rum in the All-Inclusive package (see what I mean, I am really clutching at straws!) but this is my go-to drink when I am on holiday (of course it didn’t stop me from drinking plenty though!)

-- There was a massive Indian 3 day wedding on when we were there, which was fantastic (and I am very jealous it wasn’t me getting married here) but the service during the wedding for non wedding goers was noticeably worse.
+- There was a massive Indian 3 day wedding when we were there, which was fantastic (and I am very jealous it wasn’t me getting married here) but the service during the wedding for nonwedding goers was noticeably worse.
 (Now don’t get me wrong, it was still fantastic, just not as good as before the wedding.)

 We had a day trip to Casela Safari Park where Freddie played with lion cubs, I would highly recommend this.

 Check out Tamassa Resort Mauritius on Trip Advisor it gets 5* from 5,928 reviews!!!

 For other (cheaper options) On The Beach can take you and the kids to these hotels also in Mauritius.

 Yes absolutely.
 We were a bit worried if I am completely honest, as everyone I had spoken to had only been there on a honeymoon or as a couple.

 I researched the hotel and I knew they had a kids club so there must be children!!
 Planning a trip is the most fun before you get to the resort!

 Have you stayed at this amazing resort, or in Mauritius?
 Let me know in the comments below.